 CMMI Level 3 Company

-Hyderabad based IT Solutions company, Ray Business Technologies, is euphoric as GES 2017 is slated to be hosted in Hyderabad city from Nov 28-30, 2017, the headquarter of the company.
-Raybiztech has been working with Women entrepreneurs across the globe.
+Hyderabad based IT Solutions company, Ray Business Technologies, is euphoric as GES 2017 was recently hosted in Hyderabad city from Nov 28-30, 2017, the headquarter of the company.
+Raybiztech has been working with Women entrepreneurs across the globe since 2011.

 The 8th annual Global Entrepreneurship Summit (GES) in Hyderabad is being hosted by NITI Aayog in partnership with the Government of the United States of America. #GES2017

 Advisor to the USA President, Ivanka Trump will lead the U.S. contingent to the summit, which will highlight the theme of “Women First, Prosperity for All” and focus on supporting women entrepreneurs and fostering economic growth globally.
 The Summit will be addressed by The Hon’ble Prime Minister of India, Shri Narendra Modi.